 These assistantships assist students in making progress toward completing their degree by using part of the summer to conduct research or to engage in other scholarly activities related to the student’s program of study.

-These applications are due in January each year to the Kinesiology graduate program administrative assistant in 250 Coleman Building.
+These applications are due in January each year to the Kinesiology graduate studies coordinator in 250 Coleman Building.
 Please see details on the Kinesiology Graduate Program in Canvas under under Funding, Assistantship Opportunities.

 Graduate Student Association Funds